CKST: TSN Radio

 On August 28, 2014, it was announced that both Team stations in Vancouver would be rebranded as TSN Radio stations on September 8, 2014.
 The move coincided with Don Taylor's full-time return to the station after being released from rival Sportsnet.

 In 2017, after having CKST as their radio home for 11 years, the Vancouver Canucks moved to the Rogers-owned CISL for the 2017-18 season.
 With the loss of the Canucks and Toronto Blue Jays' rights to CISL, Bell's need for a secondary sports station in the area diminished and CFTE was therefore relaunched as BNN Bloomberg Radio on April 30, 2018.
 CKST absorbed much of CFTE's remaining live sports content.

-Reformatting to comedy
+Reformatting to comedy, shutoff

 On February 9, 2021, at 9:00 a.m., CKST abruptly ceased local programming in the middle of its morning show.
 At 9:30, the station broadcast an announcement that TSN Radio would be discontinued on the station effective immediately, and that a new format would be launched at 7 a.m. on February 12.
 The station then began to stunt with music, beginning with "Good Riddance (Time of Your Life)" by Green Day.
 It was one of three Bell Media stations that concurrently dropped TSN Radio as part of ongoing cuts by the company, which also included stations in Hamilton and Winnipeg.
 On February 12, 2021, CKST flipped to Bell Media's "Funny" format as Funny 1040, primarily broadcasting stand-up comedy bits.
 The cuts and resulting format change faced harsh criticism from listeners.

+On June 14, 2023, as part of a mass corporate restructuring at Bell Media, the company shut down six of their AM radio stations nationwide, including both CKST and CFTE.
+The station ended regular programming at 8 a.m. that day, replaced with a looped message about the impending shutdown, which is expected to last until the completion of the signoff.

+CKST had its license revoked on July 14, 2025.